 - Deliver results on a meaningful scale through a strengthened USAID.
 In order to maximize our impact with every development dollar, we have to pursue a more strategic, focused and results-oriented approach.
 From strengthening our policy and budget management to enacting a world-class evaluation policy, USAID Forward is helping us to do that.

-- Promote sustainable development through high-impact partnerships.
+- Promote sustainable development through high-impact partnerships and local solutions.
 In order to achieve long-term sustainable development, we have to support the institutions, private sector partners and civil society organizations that serve as engines of growth and progress for their own nations.
 USAID Forward is helping us to do that through new models for public-private partnerships and increased investment directly to partner governments and local organizations.

 - Identify and scale up innovative, breakthrough solutions to intractable development challenges.
 At USAID, we have a strong history of partnerships with the scientific community that helped pioneer some of the greatest successes in development to date.
 USAID Forward is helping us to further this legacy by strengthening our work with scientists, researchers and universities, investing in new technologies to source and scale game-changing solutions, and supporting mobile solutions to dramatically expand opportunity.